JONAF2103/docker-matrix/Readme.md

 The last step is to go back to root folder and use the `matrix` script to start the server.

+**Important Note:** if after doing all the steps you have problems to login on matrix or register that's because the docker volume doesn't have right permissions, to fix this you have to run again `sudo chmod -R a+rw synapse` on the root folder.

 ### Source
 This repository is based on [this](https://linuxhandbook.com/install-matrix-synapse-docker/) post.